AshleyFitness/Tip4Serv-Ark-SA/README.md

 ## Comparison: Plugin vs RCON

 - **Plugin:**
-  - Ideal for player-specific actions, such as granting items or experience.
+  - Ideal for player-specific actions, such as giving items or experience.
   - Requires at least one player to be online for command execution.
   - Commands are executed by the buyer when you select the "Player must be online" option.

 - **RCON:**
+  - Ideal for adding points or managing subscriptions.
-  - Commands are executed directly by the server.
-  - Commands can run even if the server is empty.
+  - Commands are executed directly by the server and can run even if the server is empty.
-  - Suitable for adding points or managing subscriptions.
   - Self-commands like `GiveItem` or `AddExperience` cannot be used.
-  - Only commands compatible with `{eosid}` or `{ue5id}` can be utilized.
+  - Only commands compatible with `{eosid}` or `{ue5id}` can be used.

 ## Use the Plugin and RCON Together